Right now, you spend $63 in taxes

 Without an increase in the PFC, the AATF will dry up.Fact

 Consumers firmly believe that an increase in the PFC is worth it because of the need for infrastructure projects like highways, roads, bridges and airports.Fact

 Americans understand the PFC modernization jargon that airports are using to disguise their desire to hike the Airport Tax.
 In fact, a 2015 nationwide survey of 1,000 voters showed that 82 percent of respondents oppose hiking the PFC.

 Airline Investment in Airport Improvement Projects

-U.S. airlines invested $17 billion in 2015 to enhance the travel experience.
+U.S. airlines invested more than $17.5 billion in 2016 to enhance the travel experience.
 Airport improvements include new terminals and runways, to upgraded check-in and gate experiences, as well as other amenities like charging stations.
 Airlines are strong partners in airport finance, and the long-standing collaboration with airports is helping make air travel more efficient and more convenient for all customers.

 The Latest News:

 Travel Insights: Just How Healthy Are the Airlines